-Shiozake or Shiojyake is Japanese salted salmon.
-Shio is salt in Japanese, and both zake and jyake is salmon.
-Why are there two ways for labelling salmon in Japanese?
+Shiozake or Shiojyake is a Japanese salmon dish.
+Also it is simply called Sha-ke.
+Shio is salt in Japanese, and both zake, jyake and shake means salmon.
+So, I hear you ask, Why are there many ways for labelling salmon in Japanese?

-There is not ,a clear explanation but the most likely theory is the term Jyake originated in the indigenous Ainu people’s language, who live in mainly Hokkaido island.
-Most people in Hokkaido call salmon Syake or Jyake (when the word is combined with Shio).
-Hokkaido is famous for Salmon and my uncle who lives in Hokkaido sent us a whole salted salmon every season!
+There is not a clear explanation but the most likely theory is the term Jyake originated in the indigenous Ainu people’s language, who live in mainly Hokkaido island.
+Most people in Hokkaido call salmon Sha-ke or Ja-ke (when the word is combined with Shio).

 - 300 g salmon fillets